AleksandrovskyV/c4d/README.md

 </p><br clear="left"></div>

 > * If select 2 objects, script swap last texture tags on objects<br>
-> * If object has no tag, script scan children and find first object with tag for swap<br>
+> * If object has no tag, script scan children and find first object with tag for swap
 <br>

 ## 🔹 [Linked Camera](./vsky.scripts/Linked%20Camera.py)